$tcpdump command on an RHCOS node?

 test?

-A: To minimize the size of the pcap file generated by the tcpdump
+A: To minimize the size of the pcap file generated by the tcpdump command, you

-option.
+can utilize the -s 200 option.
 This option sets the snapshot length to

 of each packet.
 This reduces the amount of data captured and subsequently the size of the